/**

 */ inline UpdateHealthCheckRequest& WithResourcePath(const char* value) { SetResourcePath(value); return *this;} /** *Amazon Route 53 behavior depends on whether you specify a value for

-* IPAddress
+* IPAddress.

 If a health check already has a value for

-, you can change the value.
+* IPAddress, you can change the value.
 However, you can't update an

-* existing health check to add or remove the value of IPAddress
+* existing health check to add or remove the value of IPAddress.

-If you specify a value for IPAddress
+If you specify a value for IPAddress:

 Route 53 sends health check requests to the specified IPv4 or IPv6 address

-* and passes the value of FullyQualifiedDomainName
+* and passes the value of FullyQualifiedDomainName in the

-header for all health checks except TCP health checks.
+* Host header for all health checks except TCP health checks.
 This is

 * typically the fully qualified DNS name of the endpoint on which you want Route